Andre Agassi's Battle With Back Pain

 Those discs act as cushions between vertebrae, helping to hold them in place.
 As they dry out, they begin to lose this ability, and the likelihood of one of the vertebrae slipping increases.
 When that starts to happen, the resulting condition is known as degenerative spondylolisthesis.

-is the most obvious symptom, though many people have no symptoms at all.
+Lower back pain is the most obvious symptom, though many people have no symptoms at all.
 The drying out of the discs, says Hilibrand, can lead to painful tears in the fiber that surrounds them.
 How severe the pain is varies from person to person.
 "Some people, for genetic reasons, are very susceptible to that pain," he says.

 Athletes have an advantage over couch potatoes when it comes to preventing back pain.
 Why?
 Because their strong trunk muscles are better able to support the spine, Hilibrand explains.
 They can also withstand a lot of suffering.